Salt Lake West Side Stories: Post Twenty-five

 African Americans contributed to Utah’s religious, social, and cultural heritage.
 Despite the severe obstacles they faced, African Americans living in the West Side established churches, obtained employment, owned businesses, and served the citizens of their state and nation by serving in the armed forces.

-Many African Americans migrated to Utah to work for railroads or in the growing industrial sector.
-Between 1896 and 1899, the U.S. military also attracted hundreds of African Americans to Salt Lake City.
-For example, the Army’s 24th Infantry Regiment’s 699 brought men, women, and children to serve at Fort Douglas, which is located roughly three miles east of Salt Lake City.
+Many African Americans migrated to Utah to work for the railroad industry or in Utah’s growing industrial sector.
+Between 1896 and 1899, the U.S. military also posted hundreds of African Americans to Salt Lake City (known as the “Buffalo Soldiers,” read a Natl.
+Museum of African American History & Culture article).
+The Army’s 24th Infantry Regiment transferred 699 men, women, and children to Fort Douglas, which is located roughly two and half miles southeast of Salt Lake City’s Temple Square.
+By the end of the 19th century combined, in Salt Lake City, Fort Douglas (24th Infantry), Ogden and Fort Duchesne (9th Cavalry), African Americans numbered over twenty-three hundred citizens.

 African American Utahns faced severe discrimination as they lived and worked in the state.
 One of the most prominent threats to blacks was the presence of two Ku Klux Klan chapters.
 Formed a year after the end of the Civil War (1861–1865), the first Ku Klux Klan (KKK) terrorized freed slaves living in the South until the Federal Government worked to investigate and prosecute KKK members.
 The second KKK emerged in 1915 in response to increased levels of immigration, and changes in cultural norms that many whites believed threatened the American way of life.
 In short, Klan members organized in support of white supremacy.
 It is important to note that between 1892 and 1954 twelve million immigrants came to the United States through Ellis Island (New York) alone.
 Their arrival in America along with growing support for scientific race theories including social Darwinism and Eugenics contributed to the widespread support of the second KKK.